pescadorbob/ik-iac/problem-3/docs/readme.md

 Hello World!
 ```

-# Add a bucket for staging as well
+# Add a bucket for staging for deployment through the cdk

-Add a bucket for uploading and deploying the web application.
+Add a bucket to `index.ts` for uploading and deploying the web application.

 ```TypeScript
     new s3.Bucket(this, `${appName}Bucket`,{